AyushKumar-AK/AyushKumar-AK/README.md

 ### :woman_technologist: About Me :

-I am CSE Student at CVRGU.
+I am a CSE Student at CVRGU.

 :telescope: I’m learning frontend and backend for building web applications.